vendasta/repository-mapper/README.md

 To use all recently updated repositories in the organization, see [using all repositories](#all-repositories).

 ### Auth

+*Note* RSA based auth does not work on Apple Laptops

 Currently we need to use a github username and auth token to authenticate the repo mapper, to generate an auth token see [this article](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)